-Game developers are particularly enthusiastic about the 64-bit move on Android.
-It will provide their apps with greater capabilities, including faster loading times, smoother and more complex graphics and improved security capabilities.
-Additionally, compute-intensive workloads such as immersive mobile gaming are pushing the limits of the 32-bit architecture, which means it’s difficult to make improvements to existing apps based on 32-bit.
-The 64-bit Android move will help to future-proof today’s gaming apps for further innovation and advancements.
+Game developers have been particularly enthusiastic about the 64-bit move on Android.
+It’s providing their apps with greater capabilities, including faster loading times, smoother and more complex graphics and improved security capabilities.
+Additionally, compute-intensive workloads such as immersive mobile gaming are pushing the limits of the 32-bit architecture, which means it’s become difficult to make improvements to existing apps based on 32-bit.
+The 64-bit Android move serves to future-proof today’s gaming apps for further innovation and advancements.

 What’s the chance of major disruption?

 Remember, if an application uses native libraries, then it must be 64-bit compatible.
 Moreover, if re-compiling is required, even for those that are well-coded, some re-writing of the code may be required.
-With the August 2019 deadline approaching rapidly, our message is that developers should check now to avoid problems later.
+Our message is that developers should check now to avoid problems later.